How to plan a fun and beautiful White Christmas party! Includes Christmas party decoration ideas, menu, recipes, service project, and printables!

 I created some Engineer Prints with quotes to hang up and put in the foyer as people arrived.

-WHITE CHRISTMAS PARTY DINNER MENU
+WHITE CHRISTMAS PARTY MENU

 - Cheesy Potatoes (donated and made by ward members)